NII-cloud-operation/sshkernel/README.md

 ## LICENSE

-This software is released under the MIT License.
+This software is released under the terms of the Modified BSD License.